The Tale of the Heike: Chapter 12

-A powerful earthquake strikes the capital.
+A powerful earthquake strikes the capitol.
 Minamoto no Yoritomo's distrust of Minamoto no Yoshitsune grows.
-Yoritomo sends an assassin to kill Yoshitsune (fails).
-Then, Yoritomo kills Minamoto no Noriyori (Yoshitsune's half brother) who is reluctant to go against Yoshitsune.
-When Yoritomo sends a large force led by Hōjō Tokimasa against him, Yoshitsune flees from the capital to a northern province.
+Yoritomo makes an attempted assassination of Yoshitsune.
+Then, Yoritomo kills Yoshitsune's half brother Minamoto no Noriyori, who is reluctant to go against Yoshitsune.
+When Yoritomo sends a large force led by Hōjō Tokimasa against him, Yoshitsune flees from the capitol to a northern province.

-Taking control of the capital, Tokimasa executes all potential heirs to the Taira family.
-An informer shows the cloister where Koremori's family (including Rokudai) is hiding.
+Taking control of the capitol, Tokimasa executes all potential heirs to the Taira family.
+An informer shows the cloister where Koremori's family, including Rokudai, is hiding.
 Rokudai (age 12) is the last male heir of the Taira family.
-Rokudai is arrested, but his nurse finds Mongaku (the monk – see Ch.5), who agrees to go to Kamakura to ask for a pardon.
+Rokudai is arrested, but his nurse finds Mongaku (the monk, introduced in Chapter 5), who agrees to go to Kamakura to ask for a pardon.
 Mongaku comes back with a letter from Yoritomo and saves Rokudai just before his execution takes place.
-Yoritomo has doubts about Rokudai and he is compelled to become a monk (1189, age 16).
+Yoritomo has doubts about Rokudai and is forced to become a monk (1189, age 16).
 Rokudai visits Mt.
-Kōya and Kumano (where his father Koremori drowned).
+Kōya and Kumano, where his father Koremori drowned.

 Meanwhile, several Taira clan members are found and executed.
 In 1192, Retired Emperor Go-Shirakawa dies (age 66).
-Yoritomo (still suspicious) orders the execution of Rokudai (age 30+), and the Taira line comes to an end.
+Yoritomo, still suspicious, orders the execution of Rokudai (aged 30 or over), and the Taira line comes to an end.

 After Yoritomo's death in 1199, the monk Mongaku plans a rebellion to install a prince on the throne.
-His plot is uncovered and the Retired Emperor Go-Toba exiles him to the island of Oki (age 80+).
+His plot is uncovered and the Retired Emperor Go-Toba exiles him to the island of Oki (age 80 or over).

 The Initiates' Book

-In 1185, Taira no Tokuko becomes a nun and moves to an old hut near the capital.
+In 1185, Taira no Tokuko becomes a nun and moves to an old hut near the capitol.
 Her life is filled with sadness as memories of the past glory haunt her.
-After the 1185 earthquake the hut is ruined.
+After the 1185 earthquake, the hut is ruined.

 In the autumn of 1185, Taira no Tokuko moves to a remote Buddhist retreat at Jakkō-in in the Ohara mountains to avoid public attention.
 There she devotes herself to Buddhist practices.
 Natural sights evoke images of Sukhavati and impermanence in her mind.

 In the spring of 1186, Retired Emperor Go-Shirakawa makes a visit to the mountain retreat.
 She talks with the Retired Emperor about human miseries and Buddhist ideas of suffering and rebirth in the pure land.

 As she remembers past glory of the Taira and their fall, she makes parallels between the events in her life and the six realms of rebirth.
 She also mentions a dream in which she saw the Taira in the dragon king's palace asking her to pray for their salvation.

-The bell of the Jakkō-in sounds (parallel to the bells of the Gion monastery in the first lines of the Tale) and the Retired Emperor leaves for the capital.
+The bell of the Jakkō-in sounds (parallel to the bells of the Gion monastery in the first lines of the Tale) and the Retired Emperor leaves for the capitol.
 Misfortunes of the Taira are blamed on Taira no Kiyomori (his evil deeds caused the suffering of the whole Taira clan).
 In 1191, Tokuko falls ill, dies invoking Amitābha's name and is welcomed by Amitābha to Sukhavati.